Kevin Volland: 1899 Hoffenheim

 At the start of the 2012–13 season, Volland finally joined the Kraichgau outfit a year and a half after originally signing.
 On 3 November 2012, he scored his first Bundesliga goal in his tenth competitive match for Hoffenheim in a victory over Schalke 04.
 During his first season with the club, Volland established himself as a regular in the squad.
 Throughout the 2012–13 season, Volland scored six goals and provided a further 12 assists.
 During the 2013–14 season, Volland improved his scoring total, registering nine goals and contributing a further eight assists.
 As a reward for his strong start with the club, Hoffenheim extended his contract on 28 July 2013, through 2017.

 On 22 August 2015, Volland equalled the record for the fastest goal in Bundesliga history with a ninth second opener in a 2–1 loss to champions Bayern Munich.

 Bayer Leverkusen

 On 20 May 2016, Volland joined Bayer Leverkusen on a five-year deal for a club record transfer fee of €18 million.
 He scored his first goals for the club on 26 October, netting a brace in a 2–2 penalty shoot-out loss against 3.
 Liga side Sportfreunde Lotte in the DFB Pokal.

 Monaco

 On 2 September 2020, Volland signed a contract with Monaco until 2024.
 On 1 November 2020, he scored his first two goals in Monaco's win over Girondins de Bordeaux in the Ligue 1.

 In the first match of the 2021–22 season, against Sparta Prague in the preliminary round of the Champions League, he scored his team's second goal with an assist from Sofiane Diop.

+Union Berlin

+On 17 August 2023, Volland signed a contract with Union Berlin ahead of their inaugural Champions League campaign.
+In April 2025, with his contract running until 2026, it was announced that Volland would leave Union Berlin in the summer to return to former club 1860 Munich.
+At the time, he had made four appearances in the 2024–25 season.